-Gherkin - Cucumber Gherkin 📄️ Reference Gherkin uses a set of special keywords to give structure and meaning to 📄️ Localisation In order to allow Gherkin to be written in a number of languages, the keywords have been translated into multiple languages To improve readability and flow, some languages may have more than one translation for any given keyword
+Gherkin - Cucumber In order to allow Gherkin to be written in a number of languages, the keywords have been translated into multiple languages To improve readability and flow, some languages may have more than one translation for any given keyword

-Gherkin Language: Format, Syntax Gherkin Test in Cucumber - Guru99 What is Gherkin Language?
-Gherkin is a business readable language which helps you to describe business behavior without going into details of implementation It is a domain specific language for defining tests in Cucumber format for specifications
+Gherkin Language: Format, Syntax Gherkin Test in Cucumber - Guru99 What is Gherkin?
+Gherkin is the format for cucumber specifications It is a domain specific language which helps you to describe business behavior without the need to go into detail of implementation

 What Is Gherkin + How Do You Write Gherkin Tests? - Functionize Gherkin is a language that developers use to define tests in Cucumber Since this language uses plain English, it’s meant to describe use cases for a software system in a way that can be read and understood by almost anyone